Brazilian coastal defense ship Deodoro: Service

 Deodoro saw its first action in 1904, when it shelled rebelling soldiers at the military school at Praia Vermelha.
-Six years later, its own crew rebelled as part of the Revolt of the Lash.
-The Brazilian Navy at the time was heavily segregated between white officers and a broadly black or mulatto enlisted sailors, and the former would often violently punish the latter for even minor transgressions.
+Six years later, its crew rebelled as part of the Revolt of the Lash.
+The Brazilian Navy at the time was heavily segregated between white officers and broadly black or mulatto enlisted sailors, and the former would often violently punish the latter for even minor transgressions.
 Tensions came to a head in November 1910, when sailors aboard the new dreadnought Minas Geraes rebelled, and the crews of Deodoro, another new dreadnought (São Paulo), a new cruiser (Bahia), and several smaller vessels joined.
 The revolt ended peacefully, and the mutineers were granted an amnesty that was later cancelled.

 In 1912, the Brazilian Navy overhauled Deodoro in Rio de Janeiro, fitting a new propulsion system and armament.
 In September and October 1913, the ship took part in a major naval exercise with the majority of the Brazilian fleet, which was observed by the country's president, naval minister, and other politicians.

 During the First World War, the navy placed Deodoro in its northern squadron, which was responsible for neutrality patrols in the area between the states of Amazonas (located up the Amazon River) and Sergipe.
 Deodoro, the detachment's flagship, was joined in this task by Floriano, two cruisers, two destroyers, and the six vessels of Brazil's Amazon River flotilla.

 On 19 April 1924, Brazil sold the ship to the Mexican Navy, where it was renamed Anáhuac.
 The Brazilians used the money gained (eight thousand contos) to purchase a submarine from Italy, Humaytá.
 No further upgrades were made to Anáhuac in its remaining service life, and the Mexican Navy sold it for scrap in 1938.